Anuk-1511/Portfolio/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/your-username/portfolio-website.git`
-2. Navigate to the project directory: `cd portfolio-website`
+2. Navigate to the project directory: `cd Portfolio`
 3. Install the dependencies: `npm install`
 4. Start the server: `node app.js`
-5. Open your web browser and visit `http://localhost:3000` to see the portfolio website.
+5. Open your web browser and visit `http://localhost:8080` to see the portfolio website.

 ## Folder Structure